Wonders of Samoa

-Natural and cultural heritage of Samoa is rather rich and some landmarks are truly surprising.
-The highlights of Samoa are:
+The natural and cultural heritage of Samoa is rather rich and some landmarks are truly surprising.
+The most amazing wonders of Samoa are:

 - Archaeological heritage – interesting are the ancient star mounds and the caves which served as a kind of ancient towns with hundreds of stone platforms for cave dwellers.
-Country is rich with the sites of legends.
+The country is rich with the sites of legends.